 After the two-year initial development phase, Football United organised an international ‘Football for Health and Development’ seminar in December, 2014, hosted by Dagon University in Yangon, and over 250 delegates from ministries, universities, NGOs, UN and international development agencies including representatives from ADB and AFC.
 The seminar was recognised as a milestone in the country’s sport for development initiatives for the successful advocacy to the nation’s ministries, academia, development actors and football industries about sport for social change movement, its ideology and methodology.

-Currently Football United is working with four Universities to expand the scope of work to include a holistic approach that encompasses promotion of healthy lifestyle, nutrition, adolescent health, school mental health, disaster risk reduction and grassroots level peace building and development of resilient community.
+Currently Football United Myanmar is working with ten Universities to expand the scope of work to include a holistic approach that encompasses promotion of healthy lifestyle, nutrition, adolescent health, school mental health, disaster risk reduction and grassroots level peace building and development of resilient community.
 These include: